dominikbenk/git-hooks/README.md

 - pre-push

 This hook is used after updating the deleted links, but before sending the data directly.
-It takes the name and path of the remote repository as parameters, and the list of changes to send via stdin.
+It takes the name and path of the remote repository as parameters, and the list of changes to send via *stdin*.
 It can be used to validate a set of changes before actually sending them.

 - pre-receive

 This hook is started first when you start receiving data from the client.
-It gets a list of changes sent to stdin and if it ends with a non-zero code, none of them will be accepted.
+It gets a list of changes sent to *stdin* and if it ends with a non-zero code, none of them will be accepted.
 This hook can be used to make sure that all changes can be applied by fast-forwarding, and also to check access rights.

 - update

-The update hook is very similar to pre-receive, except that it is executed for each branch that the sender tries to update.
+The update hook is very similar to *pre-receive*, except that it is executed for each branch that the sender tries to update.

 - proc-receive

-The post-receive hook is called after the entire process and can be used to update other services or notify users.
+This hook is called by git-receive-pack.
+If the server has set the *receive.procReceiveRefs* multi-valued configuration variable, and the commands sent to receive-pack have matching reference names, those commands will be executed by this hook, not by the internal *execute_commands()* function.

 - post-receive

-This hook is called by git-receive-pack when it responds to git push and updates the links in its repository.
+This hook is called by git-receive-pack when it responds to *git push* and updates the links in its repository.
 It is executed once on the remote repository after all the links have been updated.
 It is superior to the post-update hook in that it gets the old and new values of all references in addition to their names.

 - post-update

-This hook is called by git-receive-pack when it responds to git push and updates the links in its repository.
+This hook is called by git-receive-pack when it responds to *git push* and updates the links in its repository.
 It is executed on the remote repository once after all the links have been updated.
 It takes a variable number of parameters, each of which is the name of a link that has been updated.

-This hook is primarily for notification and cannot affect the result of git receive-pack.
+This hook is primarily for notification and cannot affect the result of *git receive-pack*.

 - reference-transaction